samsung-cnct/kraken/README.md

 This getting started guide will assume a deployment to AWS.
 K2 currently also supports deploys to GKE but that is not the default.

+### Requirements
+Docker must be installed and your user must have rights.

 ### Fetching the official build
 The latest official build can be found here:  https://github.com/samsung-cnct/k2cli/releases  If not doing development, you should use the latest version.